What we’re looking for

 Nice to have, but not essential

-· Experience in a language other than PHP / JS.
+- Experience in multiple languages.
 We’re less concerned about what that language is, and more concerned that you’re able to look at, and reason about problems from different perspectives.

 We don’t expect these but it would be awesome if you had them